All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 If You Have Tried Other Medications Without Success

 Patients who did not respond well to older oral medications (phentermine, Contrave, Qsymia) frequently achieve excellent results on Zepbound.
-The dual GIP/GLP-1 mechanism works through fundamentally different pathways than older weight loss drugs, so a lack of response to one does not predict failure with the other.
+The dual GIP/GLP-1 mechanism works through fundamentally different pathways than older weight loss drugs, so a lack of response to one doesn't predict failure with the other.
 Similarly, patients who found semaglutide (Wegovy/Ozempic) partially effective may see additional benefit from switching to tirzepatide's dual-agonist approach.

 If You Are Considering Bariatric Surgery

-Zepbound can serve as either an alternative to or a bridge toward bariatric surgery.
+Zepbound can is either an alternative to or a bridge toward bariatric surgery.
 For patients with a BMI of 35 to 45, Zepbound may produce sufficient weight loss to avoid surgery entirely.
 For patients with a BMI over 50, Zepbound can help reduce surgical risk by lowering weight before the procedure.
 Some bariatric surgeons now recommend a 3 to 6 month course of GLP-1 medication before surgery to improve outcomes and reduce operative complications.
 Discuss this option with both your prescriber and your surgical team.

 If You Are Young (18-30)